vikmaksymenko/qa-test/tests/features/manual/test_plan.md

 ## Approach

 In order to make sure that the feature is working as expected, we will focus on the following areas:
-- Agent may give a call
+- caller may give a call
-- Target client may receive or decline a call
+- Target recipient may receive or decline a call
-- Agent and client may talk to each other and hear each other
+- caller and recipient may talk to each other and hear each other

 ## Item Pass/Fail Criteria